Dismay over Breonna Taylor spills into America’s streets

 LOUISVILLE, Ky.
 (AP) — Anger, frustration and sadness over the decision not to charge Kentucky police officers for Breonna Taylor’s death poured into America’s streets as protesters lashed out at a criminal justice system they say is stacked against Black people.
 Violence seized the demonstrations in her hometown of Louisville as gunfire rang out and wounded two police officers.

-Activists, celebrities and everyday Americans have been calling for charges since Taylor, an emergency medical worker, was shot multiple times by white officers who entered her home during a narcotics investigation in March.
-While the officers had a no-knock warrant, the investigation showed they announced themselves before entering, said state Attorney General Daniel Cameron, a Republican and the state’s first Black top prosecutor.
+Activists, celebrities and everyday Americans have been calling for charges since Taylor, an emergency medical worker, was shot multiple times by white officers after one of them was shot while bursting into her home during a narcotics investigation in March.
+The officers had a no-knock warrant but the investigation showed they announced themselves before entering, said state Attorney General Daniel Cameron, a Republican and the state’s first Black top prosecutor.

 A grand jury returned three charges of wanton endangerment Wednesday against fired Officer Brett Hankison over shooting into a home next to Taylor’s with people inside.

 Hundreds of demonstrators chanted Taylor’s name and marched in cities including New York, Washington, D.C., Philadelphia, Las Vegas and Portland, Oregon.
 People gathered in downtown Chicago’s Millennium Park, chanting demands for justice as drivers on Michigan Avenue honked their horns.
 Police in Atlanta unleashed chemical agents and made arrests after some protesters tried to climb on a SWAT vehicle.
-In Wisconsin, peaceful marchers blocked traffic on an interstate and spoke about Taylor on the steps of the state Capitol.
+In Minnesota and Wisconsin, marchers peacefully blocked highway traffic.

-Nearly 100 people were arrested in Louisville, police said, after what had been peaceful protests.
-Police said vehicles were damaged, fires were set in garbage cans and several stores were looted.
-Two officers were shot, and Interim Police Chief Robert Schroeder said both are expected to recover.
-One was undergoing surgery.
-Schroeder said a suspect was in custody, offering no details about whether that person was participating in the protests.
+In Louisville, police said they arrested 127 people after what began as peaceful protests.
+Officers declared an unlawful assembly after they said fires were set in garbage cans and several vehicles were damaged.
+A police statement also described the “looting” of several stores.
+Interim Police Chief Robert Schroeder said a suspect was detained in the shooting of two officers, who are expected to recover from their wounds.

 Taylor’s case has exposed the wide gulf between public opinion on justice for those who kill Black Americans and the laws under which those officers are charged, which regularly favor police and do not often result in steep criminal accusations.